 Should pregnant women worry?

-There is no reason to say that pregnant women (and their children) are at risk, but doctors nevertheless advise expectant mothers to take special care.
-Like other people, they should do everything possible to avoid infection.
-They should also “be particularly strict” to refrain from social contact, official recommendations said.
+So far there is no reason to assert that pregnant women (and their children) are at risk, but doctors still advise expectant mothers to be especially careful.
+Like other people, they must do their best to avoid infection.
+They should also "especially strictly" refrain from social contact, the official guidelines say.

 Healthcare workers are advised of the following:

-If your gestational age is less than 28 weeks and you do not have chronic diseases, you should maintain a social distance, but you can continue to work.
-If possible, do not look after patients who suspect a coronavirus.
-Carefully weigh the risk and use protective equipment.
+If you are less than 28 weeks pregnant and do not have a chronic illness, you should maintain a social distance, but you can continue to work.
+If possible, avoid caring for patients with suspected coronavirus.
+Weigh the risk carefully and use protective equipment.

-If your gestational age is more than 28 weeks or, regardless of the term, you have chronic diseases (for example, heart, lung, etc.), avoid direct contact with patients.
+If you are more than 28 weeks pregnant or, regardless of how long, you have a chronic medical condition (such as heart disease, lung disease, etc.), avoid direct contact with patients.